fpeterek/strojove-uceni/football-performance/README.md

 Teams with higher possession rates tend to rack up more shots per game.
 Teams in clusters 8, 10 and 11 have the most shots per game.
 Clusters 10, 11
-contains possession-focused teams.
+contain possession-focused teams.
 Cluster 8 contains strong squads which can afford to play offensive football.

 Teams in clusters 10 and 11 tend to score the most goals per game.
 Even the strong